Let’s get cooking with 20 of my favorite freezer friendly recipes to stash away for an easy and delicious addition to your weekday menu!

 Curious about which recipes on P&C are freezer-friendly?
 Here’s a round-up of dishes you can stash away for a rainy day or make use of during the super-busy holiday season that’s pretty much about to hit us like a freight train in 3…2…

-Pumpkin Burgers: I only eat pumpkin in savory forms, so these burgers were the perfect opportunity to combine gorgeous pureed pumpkin with garlic, white beans, and a sweet-yet-savory spice blend including cinnamon and allspice.
-Yum!
+I only eat pumpkin in savory forms, so these burgers were the perfect opportunity to combine gorgeous pureed pumpkin with veggies in these rockin’ freezer friendly burgers.

 Snag a bowl for now, and freeze a few for later!